Lörrach – Müllheim: Members

 The constituency has been held by Christian Democratic Union (CDU) during all but three Bundestag terms since its creation.
 It was first represented by Lambert Schill from 1949 to 1957, followed by Herbert Wolff from 1957 to 1961 and Karl August Bühler from 1961 to 1969.
 Heinz Eyrich was representative from 1969 to 1980, followed by Wilhelm Jung from 1980 to 1990 and Ortrun Schätzle from 1990 to 1998.
 Marion Caspers-Merk of the Social Democratic Party (SPD) was elected in 1998 and served until 2009.
 Armin Schuster of the CDU was representative from 2009 to 2021.
 He was succeeded by party fellow Diana Stöcker in 2021.
+The seat has been vacant since the 2025 election.

 Election results

+2025 election

+Under the new voting system implemented for the 2025 election, although the CDU candidate won the most votes in this constituency, due to the low winning percentage, the constituency seat will remain vacant as not enough second (party) votes were won to be allocated this seat.